xxinranr/COMP90042_2025/README.md

 2. The 1990 IPCC First Assessment Report estimated that equilibrium climate sensitivity to a doubling of CO2 lay between 1.5 and 4.5 °C (2.7 and 8.1 °F), with a "best guess in the light of current knowledge" of 2.5 °C (4.5 °F).

 It should not be difficult to see that the claim is not supported by the evidence passages, and assuming the source of the evidence is reliable, such a claim is misleading.
-The challenge of the project is to develop an automated fact-checking system where given a claim, the goal is to find related evidence passages from a knowledge source and classify whether the claim is supported by the evidence.
+The challenge of the project is to develop an automated fact-checking system where, given a claim, the goal is to find related evidence passages from a knowledge source and classify whether the claim is supported by the evidence.

 More concretely, you will be provided a list of claims and a corpus containing a large number evidence passages (the “knowledge source”), and your system must: (1) search for the most related evidence passages from the knowledge source given the claim; and (2) classify the status of the claim given the evidence in the following 4 classes: {SUPPORTS, REFUTES, NOT_ENOUGH_INFO, DISPUTED}.
 To build a successful system, it must be able to retrieve the correct set of evidence passages and classify the claim correctly.